Writing comedy for TV: a taster

 This course will be delivered online.
 See the ‘What is the course about?’ section in course details for more information.

 What is the course about?

 The course is a brief introduction to the fundamentals of writing comedy for TV.
-If you think you could write the next Fleabag, The Good Place, or Alan Partridge, flex your funny bone in this one-day course designed for beginners and those with some creative writing experience.
+If you think you could write the next Fleabag, The Good Place, or Alan Partridge, flex your funny bone in this short course designed for beginners and those with some creative writing experience.

 This is a live online course.
 You will need:

 - Internet connection.
 The classes work best with Chrome.

 - A computer with microphone and camera is best (e.g. a PC/laptop/iMac/MacBook), or a tablet/iPad/smart phone/iPhone if you don't have a computer.